The 2021 Mark Hahn Race is in the books!

 F and L Fuel

-Quick-fill Fuel Jugs (make sure your race class allows for dry break quick filling systems):
+Some racers choose to use Quick-fill Fuel Jugs (make sure your oose to use race class allows for dry break quick filling systems):

 Quick-fill Systems / IMS

 (If you don't go with a full quick fill system, ensure you cut off the top of the jug and place the appropriate plumbing on the top of the jug to accommodate the appropriate speed of fuel flow).
 Do not spill fuel

 "IT'S ALL ABOUT ME" ATTITUDES ARE NOT WELCOME IN OFFSHORE PWC RACING, NO DRAMA....

 Pit Crew Chief

 1. The Crew Chief is ultimately responsible for his/her craft and is the person in charge of the Pit.